mergeforward/dash-echarts/README.md

 ## release notes

+- 0.0.12 fix bugs of resizing events, add a gallery demo
+  - this will be the last version before the 0.1.0
+  - the gallery app is now in alpha
 - 0.0.11 fix bugs of echarts' event not updating the dash components, use click_data for receiving event from echarts
 - 0.0.10 remove dependencies of echarts-for-react, enable mapbox-gl!
   notes: remove deprecated events for versions after 0.0.9